History of Saint Vincent and the Grenadines

+The indigenous inhabitants of the islands of St. Vincent and the Grenadines were various Amerindian groups.
+The arrivals of Europeans in the early 16th century did not lead to long term settlement, only in 1717 did the French occupy the island in Barrouallie, though the English laid claim on St. Vincent in 1627.
+The Treaty of Paris (1763) saw St. Vincent ceded to Britain.
+Frictions with the British led to the First and Second Carib War in the mid- to late-18th century but the British held on to the islands.
+A Crown Colony government was installed in 1877, a Legislative Council created in 1925, and universal adult suffrage granted in 1951.
+Following a referendum in 1979, St. Vincent and the Grenadines became the last of the Windward Islands to gain independence on 27 October 1979.

 Pre-colonial history

 Before the arrival of Europeans and Africans in the 16th century, various Amerindian groups passed through or settled on St. Vincent and the Grenadines, including the Ciboney, Arawak, and Carib people.
 These groups likely originated in the Orinoco Valley of South America and migrated north through Trinidad and the Lesser Antilles.

 By the time Christopher Columbus passed near St. Vincent on his third voyage in 1498, the Caribs occupied the island after displacing the Arawaks a few centuries earlier.

 Early European contacts

 Columbus and the Spanish conquistadors largely ignored St. Vincent and the smaller Grenadine islands nearby, but focused instead on the pursuit of gold and silver in Central and South America.
 They did embark on slaving expeditions in and around St. Vincent following royal sanction in 1511, driving the Carib inhabitants to the rugged interior, but the Spanish made no attempt to settle the island.

 Carib Indians aggressively prevented European settlement on St. Vincent until the 18th century.
 African slaves, whether shipwrecked or escaped from St. Lucia or Grenada and seeking refuge in St. Vincent, intermarried with the Caribs and became known as "black Caribs".
 Now those of mixed African-Carib ancestry are known as Garifuna.
-Established date is around 1511, more than 444 years later.